-Thus, the marginal cost per radio is $300, variable cost and marginal cost are also known as direct costs or activity cost or volume cost.
+Thus, the marginal cost per radio is $300.
+The variable cost and marginal cost are also known as direct costs, activity costs, or volume costs.

 Main Characteristics of Marginal Costing